podverse/podverse-ops/README.md

 Duplicate the config/podverse-api-\#\#\#.example.env file, rename it to config/podverse-api-\#\#\#.env, and update all of the environment variables to match what is needed for your environment.
 Repeat these steps for podverse-db-\#\#\#.env and podverse-web-\#\#\#.env.

-Add your BitPay API key file to config/bitpay/api.key.
-Look in the config/bitpay/api.key.example for more info.

 Add your Google API key file to config/google/jwt.keys.json.
 Look in the config/google/jwt.keys.json.example for more info.

 ### SSL Setup (Stage/Prod)